yandiaan/adis-ai/README.md

-# ADIS AI - Web Application
+# ADIS AI - Content Generator

 A modular, node-based content generation engine designed to transform creative ideas into high-quality visual content including stickers, memes, and personalized greetings.
 Built with Astro, React, and React Flow for an intuitive visual workflow experience.